-Absolutely nothing known to mankind has, can, or will completely stop radiant or thermal heat transfer.
+Absolutely nothing publically known has, can, or will completely stop radiant or thermal heat transfer at this time.

-Think about it, metals will not, a rock will not, space shuttle tiles will not, ice will not an unequivocally, even water will not.
+Think about the difficulty of this, metals will not, a rock will not, space shuttle tiles will not, ice will not an unequivocally, even water will not.